brendancrebs/butler/specs/language_options.md

 which will speed up build times in many cases.

 There are three types of dependencies Butler can track.
 The first are external dependencies which refers to any third party dependencies that are used by a language in the entire repository.
 This list of external dependencies will be added to a list of workspaces which have been marked as `dirty` for having a git diff.
 This is because those `workspaces` could be partially or fully exported as dependencies themselves.
 Therefore they should be treated in the same manner that updated third party dependencies are.

 The second type are called `workspace` dependencies.
 These are dependencies that are used by a particular `workspace`.
 If this feature is utilized, each `workspace` will be tracked by Butler with the list of what dependencies it's using.
 For Butler's language dependency feature to function properly, both of these dependency types must be tracked.
 The reason is that Butler will attempt to determine which of the external dependencies have been changed.
 A list of these changed dependencies will be compared against the dependencies being used in each `workspace` to determine if that `workspace` is `dirty` or not.
-A `dirty workspace` is a `workspace` that requires rebuild.
+A `dirty workspace` is a `workspace` that needs to be included in the Butler build.
 If a `workspace` imports something from another workspace that has been marked as dirty, it too will be marked as dirty.

 The third type will be standard library dependencies for a language.
 You may give Butler the option to track these so that they can be identified and excluded.
 Standard library dependencies should typically be excluded because we can